cofl/star-sky/contents/character/races/sarkany/index.md

 Dalish Sarkany are known for their skill as sorcerers and diplomats.

 **Ability Score Increase.**
 : Your Charisma score increases by 2.
-Your Strength is increased by 1 instead of 2.

 ### Vasak
 Moving further into the mountains, Vasak Sarkany are most common here.
 They tend to be taller than their Dalish cousins, between under six and under seven feet, and their scales take a dull grey to iron tone.
 Vasak mercenaries were highly sought after for their strength, durability, and aptitude with the divine, which was not hampered by their armor.